cesardeltoroc/reading-notes/README.md

 This is cesar I love to partice code in general.

-### This is how I will keep mysefl in a growth mindset.
+### This is how I will keep myself in a growth mindset.

 * Network and work in teams with classmates.
 * Ask questions when lost for more than 15 minutes on a subject.